TahaAslani/RandomTextEdit/README.md

 * Randomly replace a word with a random word
 * Randomly permute text

-Results are 100% reproducable with a random seed.
+Results are 100% reproducible with a random seed.

-## Requirment
+## Requirement
 NumPy

 ## Install